- Minimum Wage

-For more information on Washington’s minimum wage laws, visit our Washington Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.
+For more information on Washington’s minimum wage laws, visit our Washington Minimum Wage page, which includes resources on topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Meals and Breaks

-Employers, not including agricultural employers, must provide employees who are 18 years old and older at least one thirty (30) minute meal period when they work at least five (5) consecutive hours in a workday.
-Employers must provide employees with a 30-minute meal period for each five (5) consecutive hours they work in a workday.
-For example, if an employee works twelve (12) consecutive hours in a workday, the employer would be required to provide that employee two (2) 30-minute meal breaks.
+Under Washington labor laws, employers, not including agricultural employers, must provide employees who are 18 years old and older at least one thirty (30) minute meal period when they work at least five (5) consecutive hours in a workday.
+Employers must provide a 30-minute meal period for each five (5) consecutive hours they work in a workday.
+For example, if an employee works twelve (12) consecutive hours in a workday, the employer would be required to provide two (2) 30-minute meal breaks.

 Employers must provide the first meal period at least two (2) hours into each five (5) consecutive work period.
-For subsequent meal periods, employers must allow employees to take them sometime after the initial five (5) hour work period has ended.
-Additionally, employers must allow employees to take their meal periods no later than at the end of each five (5) hour period worked.
+They must allow subsequent meal periods sometime after the initial five (5) hour work period has ended.
+Additionally, they must allow employees to take them no later than at the end of each five (5) hour period worked.

 When employees work at least three (3) hours past the time they normally end their workday, employers must provide them an additional 30-minute meal period.
-For purposes of this requirement, a normal workday is the shift an employee is regularly scheduled to work.
+For purposes of this requirement, a normal workday is a shift a person is regularly scheduled to work.